preactjs/preact-cli/README.md

 - [simple] - The simplest possible preact setup in a single file

-- [netlify] - Netlify CMS template using preact.
+- [netlify] - Netlify CMS template using preact

 - [typescript] - Default template implemented in TypeScript.